 Since there were no instructions, we basically followed the unwritten rule of baking: mix the dry ingredients first and then integrate them into the wet ingredients.
 It works.
-Although these cookies have a lot of sugar, the sweetness is balanced by the use of unsweetened chocolate.
-The texture of this cookie makes it ideal for dunking in milk or your favorite beverage for that matter.
+Although this chocolate cookie recipe has a lot of sugar, the sweetness is balanced by the use of unsweetened chocolate.
+The texture of this chocolate cookie makes it ideal for dunking in milk or tea.
 They are especially good crumbled over vanilla ice cream.
 Yum!

 My husband took almost the entire batch to his office the next day.
 I was able to salvage a few by hiding them in a Ziploc bag in a drawer.
 Oh my, the things one has to go through to salvage cookies!!!

 So, back to the mystery measurement and ingredient ” 1/2 s. milk”.
 We ended up by turning it into 1/2 tablespoon sour milk.
 In those days, this would have been akin to buttermilk.
 Guess what?
 It worked!
-Whether that is what Aunt Lou intended it to be or not we will never know, but it worked.
-Aunt Lou’s Chocolate Drop Cookies like many of her recipes always make for interesting commentary.
+Whether Aunt Lou intended it or not we will never know, but it worked.
+Aunt Lou’s Chocolate Drop Cookies always make for interesting commentary.
 It’s always fun to try to figure out a mystery ingredient, measurement or the actual procedure for that matter.
 Although it can be puzzling at times, it is nice to be able to share with everyone old family recipes.

 - Preheat oven to 350'F